aurorascharff/next16-commerce/STEPS.md

 - Could make a route group.
 Move all static pages out, simple auth layout.
 Create AppLayout and pass it data from the auth layout.
 - Show cache HIT about page.
 Good for apps with very clear static/dynamic page boundaries.
 - Now we have additional layouts and deps to remember, and more complexity.
 - And still, the home page is dynamic because of the recommendations and banner loggedIn, and product page due to this save feature and dynamic reviews.
+Route groups is not a good solution for this app.
 These are important pages.
 What else can we try?

 ### Request context